djiang2001/FinalProject/README.md

 -Add number of moves
 -Points for different chains
--A point threshold that you have to reach in the number of moves -If you wish to beg, click the beg button, and click one of the blocks.
-Beware, if you have no Begs left you may or may not lose a move!In addition, like always, begging may or may not give you the outcome you want.
+-A point threshold that you have to reach in the number of moves
--In order to get more beg chances, simply break combos.
-Some combos will give you beg chances.
--If you wish to restart, you can click give up.

 ## II.
 Critical Features

 ### I